Luca-Hu/Shopme_APP/README.md

 - 1、Authentication & Authorizations:

  Web application has different Authentication & Authorizations for visitors and customer members.
+Only user who has logged in can use the cart and order module function.

 - 2、Product Classification By Categories: